NINAnor/itree-support-tools/README.md

     **note:** As `pre-commit` unfortunately often gives acces-denied errors on Windows OS, I would recommend to run `make codestyle` command before you commit your changes.
 This command runs black, isort and ruff on all files using the configuration specified in the [pyproject.toml](pyproject.toml) file.

     c.
-Install your local package
+Install as a local package
     ```bash
         pip install .
         pip install -e . # for development